achao2013/deep3dmap/README.md

 - [ ] GNeRF: GAN-based Neural Radiance Field without Posed Camera
 - [ ] GIRAFFE: Representing Scenes as Compositional Generative Neural Feature Fields

+# add new method:

+If you want to take advantage of our pipeline and tools to develop your own method, you can see the instructions as follows:

+- **Framewotk design: inherit from BaseFramework when your method has an unified pipeline with other methods, inherit from CustomFramework when your method is complicated and very different with existing methods, or define yourself.**
+- **DataParallel use: when use CustomFramework, you may need to warp your model with parallel inside your gramework like gan2shape, and define your own runner like gan2shape_runner.**

 # Installation